jeju5/management/cs/aws/aws_developer.md

           * this is used by RDS instance by default. (go check RDS -> instance -> Security)
           * click -> inbound -> edit
             * add type: MySQL, port: 3306, source: myWebDMZ (type this it will give back a source)
     * BackUps
       * Automatic Backup
       * Manual DB Snapshot
       * AWS Console -> RDS
         * Select RDS instance -> check actions 'Restore to point in time, Take Snapshots ...'
         * Create a snapshot.
         * ON the left, click Snapshots.
 You will see previously taken snapshots.
         * Select the snapshot you created.
 Click 'Copy Snapshot'
     * Encryption
       * Done via AWS Key management (KMS)
       * If encrpyted, anything related to it (data, read replica, backup and snapshots) is encrypted.
     * Multi-AZ
       * scenario: RDS instance you created in AWS is in US-east-1A.
 You keep the identical DB in US-east-1B
       * Multi-AZ is for distarous recovery.
       * If you want performance enhancement -> go for 'Read Replicas'
     * Read Replicas
       * scenario: RDS instance you created in AWS has replications in the same US-east-1A. (or in different regions is possible).
       * When you get a heavy-load request to this DB, AWS will scale out and handle the load by spreading the request to DB replicas.
       * Read Replicas is for Scaling (Performance).
       * You can have read replicas with Multi-AZ enabled.
         * AWS Console -> select DB
         * Instance Actions -> Create read replica
         * configure settings (you can enable multi-AZ here)
       * Read replicas can be promoted to a primary DB if you want.
 (This breaks replications)
+    * ElastiCache
+      * web cloud service that caches data in in-memory db to enhance performance. (low-latency access)
+      * supports Redis and Memcached.
+Both are in-memory DB
+      * ElastiCache for Memcached: pure caching, simple, scalability
+      * ElastiCache for Redis: advanced data type (list, set, hash...), sorting & ranking, data persistency
+        * data persistency: how likely is the data will remain safe? higher data persitency means safer the data is.
+    * Exam Tips
+      *